-Business Model Canvas was created by Alexander Osterwalder of Strategyzer as a tool to understand a model of a business in a formal or a structured way.
-It shows the unique selling & the value propositions, your target consumers and their insights and how the business makes money.
-It can also be used to compare one’s business model with that of its competitors.
+Alexander Osterwalder of Strategyzer developed the Business Model Canvas as a tool to help people comprehend a business model in a formal or organised fashion.
+It displays the value propositions and unique selling points, your target market, their opinions, and how the company generates revenue.
+It may also be used to assess how well one's company strategy stacks up against that of its rivals.

 How to use